Sezgin Tanrıkulu

-Sezgin Tanrıkulu is a Turkish human rights lawyer known for his defense of the rights of Kurdish citizens.
+Sezgin Tanrıkulu (born 27 May 1963) is a Turkish human rights lawyer known for his defense of the rights of Kurdish citizens.
 He is currently serving as an MP in the Turkish Grand Assembly with the Republican People's Party (CHP).

 Early life and education

 Tanrıkulu is from Diyarbakır, Turkey.
 He attended law school in Istanbul, graduating in 1984.
 When he returned to Diyarbakır, he found it under emergency rule by the Turkish government and its mayor Mehdi Zana, husband of politician Leyla Zana, charged with separatism.
 Tanrıkulu became involved in Zana's case and soon became a full-time human rights lawyer.

 Professional career

 He is the co-founder of the Diyarbakır Human Rights Association and the representative of the Human Rights Foundation of Turkey.
 He advised the people how to file a case at the European Court of Human Rights.
 He was indicted several times for his legal activities.
 In 1994, he was charged with "insulting the judiciary" after he appealed a conviction that had relied on a statement extracted by torture.
 From 1990 to 1995, six of his friends and colleagues were murdered for their work on human rights cases.
 He was the President of the Diyarbakır Bar Association from 2002 to 2008.